The Pink Panther: The Pink Panther Strikes Again (1976)

 In The Pink Panther Strikes Again (1976), Dreyfus' insanity reached its zenith, as he tried to blackmail the rest of the world into killing Clouseau.
 It co-starred Leonard Rossiter, Lesley-Anne Down, Michael Robbins, Colin Blakely, and featured an uncredited cameo by Omar Sharif.

 Revenge of the Pink Panther (1978)

 Revenge of the Pink Panther (1978) pitted Clouseau against the French Connection.
 It is the last in which Sellers played Clouseau.
 It co-starred Dyan Cannon, Robert Webber, Robert Loggia and Graham Stark.

 Trail of the Pink Panther (1982)

-Trail of the Pink Panther (1982) was the first Pink Panther film made after Peter Sellers' death in 1980.
-Sellers' role is created by using scenes cut from Strikes Again, as well as flashbacks from the previous Pink Panther films.
-This movie was intended as a tribute to Sellers, but after its release, Sellers' widow Lynne Frederick successfully sued Edwards and Metro-Goldwyn-Mayer for tarnishing her late husband's memory.
+Trail of the Pink Panther (1982) was the first Pink Panther film made following Peter Sellers' death in 1980.
+Sellers' role as Clouseau is created by using several scenes cut from Strikes Again, as well as flashbacks from the previous Pink Panther films.
+The film was intended as a tribute to Sellers, but after its release, Sellers' widow Lynne Frederick successfully sued Edwards and Metro-Goldwyn-Mayer for tarnishing her husband's memory.
 David Niven and Capucine reprise their original roles from the first Pink Panther film.
 Trail was a critical and commercial failure.